zopefoundation/manuel/src/manuel/README.txt

 Parsing
 -------

 Manuel operates on Documents.
-Each Document is created from a a string containing one or more lines.
+Each Document is created from a string containing one or more lines.

     >>> source = """\